vmware-tanzu/tanzu-framework/cmd/cli/README.md

 Plugin designs should be approved by the CLI product manager @Morgan Fine, if you wish to expose a plugin in an alpha state please add it to the alpha plugin in `./plugin/alpha`.

-Plugins are pulled from a repository, on a merge to master all the plugins are built and pushed to a public repository.
+Plugins are pulled from registered repositories, on a merge to master all the plugins in this repo are built and pushed to a public repository.
 When developing its useful to use a local repo.

 To build use:
 ```